An unauthorized but appreciative biography written by a total stranger

 A note for the lovely Zoetica Ebb, should she come across this somewhere in the cosmos:

-We've never met (and likely never will), but you answered an anonymous Tumblr thank-you note I sent you back in November 2013, limited by 160 characters.
+We've never met (and likely never will), but you answered an anonymous Tumblr thank-you note I sent you back in July 2013, limited to 160 characters.
 This is the unlimited version, non-anonymous and intended for mass consumption.
 This site is mostly where I call home, and I decided I couldn't let it go on any longer with adding a silhouette of you here for others to find and maybe become as happily awestruck as I am.
 As this URL will end up in a few of your referrer logs, I suspect you'll notice it, but I hope you don't mind this being here.
 If you do, I'll remove it sans complaint, post-haste.
 Please tweet at me if you don't like it, or (who knows?) if you like it and want anything added that I missed.
 It isn't often I write here about people with the expectation that the subject will notice what I've written, hence my hesitancy about posting this, but I figured... make it beautiful. ...
 And I wanted to make it better than the scant article on you over at Wikipedia.

 ∞ ∏ ∞